1638 Calabrian earthquakes: Geology

-The earthquake of March 27 occurred within the Crati Valley fault system, specifically on the Piano Lago and Savuto–Decollatura faults.
+Historical documents suggests three large earthquakes occurred between March 27 and 28.
+The earthquake of March 27 occurred within the Crati Valley fault system, with the Piano Lago and Savuto–Decollatura faults as possible sources.
 The March 28 earthquakes ruptured the Mesima fault system and Santa Eufemia–Feroleto fault.
+However, no proper studies have been undertaken to conclusively identify the faults responsible for the June earthquakes.

 The Lake Fault, which produced a surface rupture, was responsible for the June 9 earthquake, based on rich historical documentation and paleoseismology.
 This normal fault dips at an angle to the west and offsets the surface vertically.
 Two slightly weaker earthquakes struck the same region in 1832 and 1836.
+The June 9 earthquake caused a large surface-fault rupture measuring 96.6 km long and 0.8 m tall.
+The fault rupture was visible, extending from Petilia Policastro to Sila, near the eastern shore of Ampollino Lake.

 Summary of events

 Based on analysis of the first-hand documentation, historiography and literary works during the 17th century, three mainshocks were identified: one on March 27 and two on March 28.
+Italy's National Institute of Geophysics and Volcanology only identified two mainshocks in their catalogue.